Fresh Tomato and Red Onion Salad (Mediterranean Style)

 • In a large bowl, toss together the salted tomatoes, marinated onions, parsley, and mint.

 • Drizzle the tomato and onion salad with olive oil and season with salt and pepper.
+If you can wait, let the salad sit for five minutes before serving.

 Ingredients tossed together in a mixing bowl